What makes a ‘fair’ cup?

 Knowing where your coffee comes from and being sure they were produced fairly should be the norm, not the exception.

-For generations coffee has been underpriced, said the CEO of Fairtrade Denmark, Camilla Erika Lerberg © SLOW
+For generations coffee has been underpriced, said the CEO of Fairtrade Denmark, Camilla Erika Lerberg © Slow

 A simple cup of coffee can cost upwards of four euro.
 It’s easy to assume farmers who toil day and night to produce the beans are reaping the rewards.
 But, the reality is far from fair.